eDuuck/SEVStudy/README.md

 This meta repo tracks a compatible state of all SEV STEP components and contains scripts to install everything required to setup a SEV VM.

-This manual was tested on a Dell PowerEdge R6515 with a AMD EPYC 7763 CPU running Ubuntu 20.04.5 LTS.
+This manual was tested on a Dell PowerEdge R6515 with a AMD EPYC 7763 CPU running Ubuntu 22.04.2 LTS.

-If you build on Ubuntu 22.04.2 LTS:
-1) ovmf build fails with gcc-11, use gcc-10 (upate-alternatives is your friend).
-Also you need to symlink python to python3

 This repo uses git submodules.
 Run `git submodule update --init --recursive` to ~~catch~~ fetch them all.
 # Build Hypervisor Components
 In this section you will install the modified SEV STEP kernel, as well as compatible stock versions of QEMU and OVMF/edk2.
+There are pre-built .deb files for the kernel in the artifact section of this repo.
+They were built based on the config of Ubuntu 22.04.2 LTS.
+If you run into any issues with the pre-built binaries, you can also build the kernel yourself, based on your currently active config (see step 2).

-1) Run `./build.sh` to build OVMF, QEMU, and the Linux kernel.
+1) Run `./build.sh ovmf`, `./build.sh qemu` to build OVMF and QEMU.
 If you run into any missing dependencies try `sudo apt-get build-dep ovmf qemu-system-x86`.
 All packages are only installed locally in `./local-installation/`.
-2) Install the host kernel  using `dpkg -i ./kernel-packages/*.deb`
+2) If you don't use the pre-built kernel packages run `./build.sh kernel` to build the kernel based on the config of the currently active kernel.
+Afterwards install the packages using `dpkg -i ./kernel-packages/*.deb`
 3) Create the config file `/etc/modprobe.d/kvm.conf` with content
 ```
 # Enable SEV Support